maen08/nmap-custom-script/README.md

 ## Debugging
 - Run the script by checking the trace by adding the flag `--script-trace` in the end of your command.
+- Run the script by checking the debug logs by adding the flag `-d` in the end of your command.
 - Running the script `debug-script.nse` on the target.
 You should get the output like this:

 ```